Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Discussion

 Table~\ref{tab:network_comparison} shows that all decoders achieve similar accuracies, which could be due to their similar architectures, leading to the conclusion that linear layers are crucial in effectively mapping spectral parameters into corresponding spectra.
 Convolutional and recurrent layers provide accuracy improvements ranging from 10-30\%; however, it is necessary to consider other factors such as training time, stability, and consistency when choosing an architecture.

-The RCNN architecture combines the recurrent and convolutional layers, which leads to improved accuracy over the FNN.
-However, this approach performs worse than the RNN or CNN while being more computationally expensive.
-The RCNN also has the joint highest variance in the final loss due to the networks sometimes overfitting, resulting in a significantly higher loss than on other runs.
+The recurrent convolutional network architecture combines the recurrent and convolutional layers, which leads to improved accuracy over the linear network.
+However, this approach performs worse than the recurrent or convolutional networks while being more computationally expensive.
+The recurrent convolutional network also has the joint highest variance in the final loss due to it sometimes overfitting, resulting in a significantly higher loss than on other runs.
 The degradation in performance may be due to the different layer types disrupting the features that other layers are learning, thereby breaking the spatial relationships learned by the convolutional layers and the sequential relationships learned by the recurrent layers.

-The CNN provides a 12\% improvement over the FNN and has the most consistent final loss of the four networks, but it also exhibits the most unstable training.
+The convolutional network provides a 12\% improvement over the linear network and has the most consistent final loss of the four networks, but it also exhibits the most unstable training.
 We can attribute this instability to the batch normalisation process that increases the stochasticity during training.
-Meanwhile, the RNN architecture achieves the best performance, with a 32\% improvement over the FNN, while having a competitive computational cost and stable training.
-Thus, we choose the RNN as our adopted optimal architecture.
+Meanwhile, the recurrent network architecture achieves the best performance, with a 32\% improvement over the linear network, while having a competitive computational cost and stable training.
+Thus, we choose the recurrent network as our adopted optimal architecture.